-Williams Professor Julie Blackwood’s research on bats has been featured in an article by NBC News on “Why killing vampire bats won’t stop spread of rabies.”
-And now also on the Williams College site.
+Williams Professor Julie Blackwood’s research on bats has been featured in an article in the Berkshire Eagle: It was previously featured in an article by NBC News on “Why killing vampire bats won’t stop spread of rabies” and also on the Williams College site.
 Photo by Daniel Streicker, used by permission, all rights reserved.

 To participate in the notorious supernational Putnam Mathematics Competition contact Prof. Steven Miller and/or show up at 9:45 am Saturday in Bronfman 106.
 Last year the Williams team of Carlos Dominguez, Jared Hallett, and Wei Sun finished 19th in the nation on the infamous William Lowell Putnam Mathematical Competition Saturday, December 1, 2012.
 An amazing 23 (over 1%